 Some are very similar to customs elsewhere, like in the U.S., but others are typically French.

-In bookstores (“librairies”) and supermarkets throughout France, Advent calendars are on sale.
-French children open their first ‘window’ of their calendars on December 1st.
+Advent calendars are on sale in bookstores (“librairies“) and supermarkets throughout France during the holidays.
+French children open their first ‘window’ of their calendars on December 1st, but it’s a charming gift to offer anytime during the holiday.
 This Christmas tradition builds their excitement and anticipation about the upcoming holiday.

-🎄The Christmas Tree or “Sapin de Noël” and Shoes:
+🎄The French Christmas Tree or “Sapin de Noël” and Shoes:

 A Christmas tree is usually purchased during the first week of December and kept until the week after the New Year’s holiday.